 Apart from blue sharks, there are no stock assessments available for these species in the EPO, and hence the impacts of the bycatches on the stocks are unknown.
+A preliminary stock assessment for the silky shark in the EPO will be attempted in 2011, and plans exist to do the same for the oceanic whitetip shark in the near future.

 The catch rates of species other than tunas in the purse-seine fishery are different for each type of set.
 With a few exceptions, the bycatch rates are greatest in sets on floating objects, followed by unassociated sets and, at a much lower level, dolphin sets.
 Dolphin bycatch rates are greatest for dolphin sets, followed by unassociated sets and, at a much lower level, floating-object sets.
 The bycatch rates of sailfish (Istiophorus platypterus), manta rays (Mobulidae), and stingrays (Dasyatidae) are greatest in unassociated sets, followed by dolphin sets, and lowest in floating-object sets.
 Because of these differences, it is necessary to follow the changes in frequency of the different types of sets to interpret the changes in bycatch figures.
-The estimated numbers of purse-seine sets of each type in the EPO during 1994-2009 are shown in Table A-7 of SAC-01-05.
+The estimated numbers of purse-seine sets of each type in the EPO during 1995-2010 are shown in Table A-7 of Document SAC-02-04.